William Friedkin: Personal life

-While he was filming The Boys in the Band in 1970, Friedkin began a relationship with Kitty Hawks, daughter of director Howard Hawks.
+While filming The Boys in the Band in 1970, Friedkin began a relationship with Kitty Hawks, daughter of director Howard Hawks.
 It lasted two years, during which the couple announced their engagement, but the relationship ended about 1972.
 Friedkin began a four-year relationship with Australian dancer and choreographer Jennifer Nairn-Smith in 1972.
 Although they announced an engagement twice, they never married.
-They did, however, have a son, Cedric, born on November 27, 1976.
+They had a son, Cedric, on November 27, 1976.
 Friedkin and his second wife, Lesley-Anne Down, also had a son, Jack, born in 1982.
-Friedkin was raised Jewish, but called himself an agnostic later in life.
-However, during an appearance and Q&A at a 40th anniversary screening of The Exorcist at the 2013 Dallas International Film Festival, Friedkin said he "believes strongly in God" and "the teachings of Jesus" and other religious figures, and that mankind is "in God's hands."
+Friedkin was raised Jewish, but called himself an agnostic later in life, although he said that he strongly believed in the teachings of Jesus Christ.